Bridging to University Nursing - Flexible

 |NUPD-743||Mental Health and Community Nursing Practice||Morningside Campus|

-- Students of the Bridging to University Nursing – Flexible program will gain an understanding of nursing knowledge acquisition, and how research is utilized and applied to complex client care situations.
+- In the Bridging to University Nursing – Flexible program you come to understand nursing knowledge acquisition, and how research is utilized and applied to complex client care situations.

-- The school houses a well-equipped nursing lab that is available for independent and self-directed practice, during which students will have opportunities to develop advanced-level communication and leadership skills.
+- At Centennial College's nursing lab you are able to conduct independent and self-directed practice to develop advanced-level communication and leadership skills.

 - Individual clinical feedback and evaluation will give employers valuable evidence of current and safe clinical practice.